 A Crash is No Accident

-RoadPeace are calling on media and authorities to use the word crash or collision instead of accident.
-It is focusing in particular on those organizations with responsibility for responding to or preventing crashes such as the police, judicial system, and government departments.
+RoadPeace is calling on media and authorities to use the word “crash” or “collision” instead of “accident.”
+It is focusing in particular on those organizations with responsibility for responding to or preventing crashes, such as the police, judicial system, and government departments.
 These organizations are often a voice of authority, and therefore the language they use carries more weight.
 They are well-placed to set an example.
-The media too, have a strong role in influencing public perception.
+The media too have a strong role in influencing public perception.

 RoadPeace highlights several differences in the meaning implied by the two words.

-- ‘Crash’ does not presume innocence or guilt.
-‘Accident’ suggests that it wasn’t their fault.
+- “Crash” does not presume innocence or guilt.
+“Accident” suggests that it wasn’t anyone’s fault.

-RoadPeace are encouraging people to look out for examples of crashes being described as accidents and to tell the people using the word why they should use crash or collision instead.
-They provide a letter template, briefing document, and tips on using social media to raise the issue using the hashtag #crashnotaccident and tagging @RoadPeace.
+RoadPeace is encouraging people to look out for examples of crashes being described as accidents and to tell the people using the word why they should use “crash” or “collision” instead.
+They provide a letter template, briefing document, and tips on using social media to raise the issue, using the hashtag #CrashNotAccident and tagging @RoadPeace.

 Read more HERE.